mlzarathustra/ondes/TO-DO.md

   - Voicemaker.findProg("") - finds "pwm" because it every string "contains" "" and it picks the first shortest name which (alphabetically sorted) happens to be pwm.

-  - Controller 7 - volume
-    - ChannelVoicePool: add Junction channelMix
-    - All voice components (channel and voice context) plug into this instead of main, then it plugs in to main
-    - it combines the controller 7 output (which should always be enabled) with the initial level scale setting, specified in the command line.

   - Provide an API endpoint for morbleu

   - named inputs - translate them into an array